ilennaj/neuron_model_tutorial/README.md

 - The tutorial's aim is to develop a deep intuition for single neuron modeling, and it is in 2 parts*.
 - First is to build a mathematical intuition of first order ordinary differential equations (ODEs), practice analytical and numerical solutions of ODEs, and apply this mathematical knowledge to understand logistic functions as a building block for neuron models.
 - Second is to use knowledge of logistic functions to understand leaky integrate and fire (LIF) neuron models and interrogate the model's input-output relationship by exploring input noise, spike frequency, and spike regularity.
-- *Miniprojects encourages students to try implementing nonlinear Integrate and Fire (IF) neuron models and conductance-based neuron models using the material covered in the tutorial
+- *Extended Homework encourages students to try implementing nonlinear Integrate and Fire (IF) neuron models and conductance-based neuron models using the material covered in the tutorial

 **Basic/Foundational Math concepts**:
 - Calculus - derivation and integration